top of page

 -

-DewormingMany of the dogs we rescue are infested with intestinal worms as they tend to come from less than favorable situations where preventative measures were not taken.
+DewormingMany of the dogs we rescue come from less than favorable conditions where preventative care was not provided, making intestinal worms a common issue.
 Because of this, all of the dogs we rescue are dewormed upon intake.
-It's important to know that some dogs may need multiple rounds of deworming, so we strongly encourage you to set up an appointment with your veterinarian to discuss this.
-If your dog was recently dewormed, you may see worms in their stool; this is completely normal and means that the dewormer is working.
-However, as stated above, your dog may need additional dewormer in the future which you can get from your veterinarian.
+It's important to note that some dogs may require multiple rounds of deworming.
+We strongly encourage you to schedule a veterinary appointment to discuss any follow-up treatment your dog may need.
+If your dog was recently dewormed, you may see worms in their stool; this is completely normal and a sign that the treatment is working.
+However, as mentioned, additional deworming may be necessary, which your veterinarian can provide as needed.

 -